Time is running out for planting tulip and daffodil bulbs, but this tool will speed the process up before winter arrives

 Adding a small sprinkling of fertilizer can be a good idea when planting bulbs.
 I tend to use a slow-release bone meal fertilizer, available from Amazon, that will help to promote root growth during the fall and winter.
 Simply combine a small amount of feed with the soil when planting.

 Experts are often divided on the exact time to plant bulbs.
-In my experience, planting early flowering daffodils in early fall, usually around October, is a good idea, while planting late flowering tulips in mid-fall, typically November or December, will result in spectacular floral displays next year.
+In my experience, planting early flowering daffodils in early fall, usually around October or November, is a good idea, while planting late flowering tulips in mid-fall, typically November or December, will result in spectacular floral displays next year.
 Whatever bulbs you opt for, just be sure to use a tool that makes the job as pain-free as possible.
 For a natural, wild look, why not consider learning how to plant a bulb lawn?
 Our guide has all the information you need to know.

 Thomas Rutter